TechspertGit2/BatOS/README.md

 Yes, add them in the Issues section with an Issue title "Request" and I may add them!
 # Where do I get BatOS then?
 Do not get it from the files, click the link to download BatOS!
+It is a .rar file, in which you will need to extract BatOS from.